TC FAQs (essential info)

 Progress tests and mocks need to be completed within a set time.
 However, given certain circumstances, we would recommend that you contact your Firm and ask them initially if they would allow an extension.
 If your Firm approves, they will need to contact ICAS directly by emailing firstname.lastname@example.org and then we will extend accordingly.
 Please note, that the non-exception is that they all have to be completed before the exam takes place.

 What is the online format for the assessment/exams?

-ICAS will be continuing the delivery of online learning and exams until June 2021, subject to government guidelines.
-The Test of Competence exams will continue to be delivered via Surpass, the same format CA Students will have experienced in their progress tests and mocks.
-You can find more guidance on this here.
+ICAS will be continuing the delivery of online learning and exams.
+The Test of Competence exams will continue to be delivered via an online platform, the same format CA Students will have experienced in their progress tests and mocks.
+Students will receive more guidance on this during their studies.